American Gods: Plot summary

-Shadow is an ex-convict who is released from prison three days early when his wife Laura is killed in a car accident.
+Shadow Moon is a convict set to be released from prison.
+Two days before his scheduled release, he learns that his wife, Laura, has been killed in a car accident, and he is released early.
 Shadow is devastated by her death, and is distraught to learn that she died alongside his best friend Robbie, with whom she had been having an affair.
-He takes a job as a bodyguard for a mysterious con man, Mr. Wednesday, and travels with him across the United States, visiting Wednesday's acquaintances.
+As he was supposed to get a job from Robbie upon his release from prison, Shadow is out of luck and has to figure out what to do now.
+With nowhere to go, Shadow takes a job as a bodyguard for a mysterious con man, Mr. Wednesday, and travels with him across the United States.
 Shadow meets a leprechaun named Mad Sweeney, who gives Shadow a magical gold coin after Shadow beats him in a fight.
-Shadow later tosses the coin into his wife's grave at her funeral, inadvertently bringing her back from the dead as a semi-living revenant.
-Shadow meets Czernobog and the Zorya Sisters.
-One of the sisters gives Shadow a silver coin, coming from the moon, that will protect him.
-Shadow learns that Wednesday is an incarnation of Odin the All-Father, and that he is recruiting American manifestations of the Old Gods, whose powers have waned as their believers have decreased in number, to participate in a battle against the New American Gods – manifestations of modern life and technology, such as the Internet, media, and modern means of transport.
-Shadow meets many of Wednesday's allies, including Mr. Nancy (Anansi), Easter (Ēostre), Whiskey Jack (Wisakedjak) and John Chapman (Johnny Appleseed).
+Shadow later tosses the coin into Laura's grave at her funeral, inadvertently bringing her back from the dead as a revenant.
+Shadow meets Czernobog and the three Zorya Sisters.
+One of the sisters gives Shadow a silver coin, coming from the Moon, to protect him.
+Shadow learns that Wednesday is an incarnation of Odin the All-Father, and that he is recruiting American manifestations of the Old Gods, whose powers have waned as their believers have decreased in number, to participate in a battle against the New Gods – manifestations of what humanity now worships, such as technology, media, pop-culture, and modern means of transport.
+Shadow meets many of Wednesday's allies, including Mr. Nancy, Easter, Whiskey Jack, and John Chapman.

-The New Gods abduct Shadow (utilizing a group of shadowy Men in Black called Spooks, led by the mysterious Mr. World), but Laura rescues him, killing several Spooks in the process.
-Wednesday hides Shadow, first with Mr. Ibis (Thoth) and Mr. Jacquel (Anubis), who run a funeral parlor in Cairo, Illinois, and then in the Wisconsin community of Lakeside.
-On the way, Shadow picks up the hitchhiker Samantha Black Crow and drops her off at her house.
-Once in Lakeside, Shadow hides under the alias "Mike Ainsel" and spends time with several Lakeside residents, including the elderly Hinzelmann, police chief Chad Mulligan and local reporter Marguerite Olsen.
-Hinzelmann explains the Lakeside tradition to take a car onto the ice and bet on when it will fall through.
+The New Gods' henchmen, the Spooks, abduct Shadow; Laura rescues him, killing several Spooks in the process.
+Wednesday tells Shadow to hide with Mr. Ibis and Mr. Jacquel (Thoth and Anubis, respectively), who run a funeral parlor in Cairo, Illinois.
+Sweeney appears and asks Shadow to give back the coin, which holds all of Sweeney's power.
+Shadow admits that he no longer has the coin and Sweeney dies.
+His body is tended to by Ibis and Jacquel, who lament the loss of another Old God.
+On the way to the Wisconsin community of Lakeside, Shadow picks up the hitchhiker Samantha Black Crow and drops her off at her house.
+Once in Lakeside, Shadow hides under the alias "Mike Ainsel" and spends time with several Lakeside residents who all live simple but happy and prosperous lives.
 Wednesday periodically takes Shadow on jobs to meet other gods.
 They are pursued all the while by the Spooks, particularly Mr. Town, who blames Shadow for the death of his friends.
-When a teenager in the town goes missing, Shadow helps the other residents search for her, but she isn't found.
-Shadow learns from another teenager in the town that children and teenagers often go missing from Lakeside.
-Shadow runs into Sam and Robbie's widow out of coincidence.
-He is shortly arrested by Chad for breaking his parole, but is able to escape with help from Czernobog and Mr. Nancy.
+When a teenager in Lakeside goes missing, Shadow helps the other residents search for her, to no avail.
+Shadow learns that children and teenagers often go missing from Lakeside.
+He is then arrested for breaking his parole, but escapes with help from Czernobog and Mr. Nancy.